• Skip to primary navigation

 Notes

-For Vegetarian version: Replace chicken broth with vegetable broth.
+For the vegetarian version: Replace chicken broth with vegetable broth.
 Replace sausage and seafood with 2-3 cups canned chickpeas, drained and rinsed.

 Tried this recipe?Mention @thewineloverski or tag #thewineloverski!